johnxlai/react-portfolio/README.md

-# John Lai
+# John Lai's React Portfolio
 ![License Badge](https://img.shields.io/badge/license-MIT-brightgreen)

 ## User Story
-AS A developer I want to create notes or code snippets with or without an internet connection, I want to create notes or code snippets with or without an internet connection so that I can reliably retrieve them for later use.
+As an employer looking for candidates with experience building single-page applications.
+I want to view a potential employee's deployed React portfolio of work samples so that I can assess whether they're a good candidate for an open position

 ## Description
 * This is John Lai a Full Stack Developer's portfolio site.

-* Using Scss instead of css, files are in the scss folder inside the partials folder, which gets imported in to style.scss.
-The style scss file complies into a min.css inside the css folder under assets.
+* This project uses Tailwind and custom scss for styling.
+It is a single page React portfolio.

 ## Table of Contents